-Methodology for the Validation of Cross-Zonal Capacity
+Article 16 Methodology for the Validation of Cross-Zonal Capacity

-- 1. In reference to the CACM Regulation Articlearticle 26(1), each CCR Hansa TSO shall validate and have the right to correct cross-zonal capacity provided by the dedicated CCC, for bidding-zone borders directly relevant to the CCR Hansa TSO. - 2.
+- 1. In reference to the CACM Regulation Article 26(1), each CCR Hansa TSO shall validate and have the right to correct cross-zonal capacity provided by the CCC, for bidding-zone borders directly relevant to the CCR Hansa TSO. - 2.
 As only CCR Hansa interconnectors are included as CNEs in CCR Hansa capacity calculation, following Article 5, a situation where an internal AC grid element requires a correction of available cross-zonal capacity is not applicable for CCR Hansa. - 3.
-In reference to CACM Regulation Articlearticle 26(3) each CCR Hansa TSO may reduce cross-zonal capacity during the validation process referred to in Article 16(1) for reasons of operational security. - 5.
+In reference to CACM Regulation Article 26(3) each CCR Hansa TSO may reduce cross-zonal capacity during the validation process referred to in Article 16(1) for reasons of operational security. - 4.
+Each CCR Hansa TSO shall validate the cross-zonal capacity by checking that the correct input data, as sent by the CCR Hansa TSO as mentioned in Article 29(1) of the CACM Regulation, is used.
+CCR Hansa TSOs may employ validation tools and can perform its own calculations using a common grid model. - 5.
 An increase of cross-zonal capacity proposed in the validation phase, shall be commonly agreed by the affected CCR Hansa TSOs. - 6.
-Any information on increased or decreased cross-zonal capacity from adjacent CCCs will be provided by the CCR Hansa dedicated CCC to the CCR Hansa TSOs to be taken into account during the validation. - 7.
-Each CCR Hansa TSO sends its capacity validation result to the dedicated CCR Hansa CCC and to the other CCR Hansa TSOs.
-In case a CCR Hansa TSO corrects capacity it shall provide a justification for this to be submitted to the dedicated CCC and to.
-In case of corrected capacities, the other dedicated CCC shall inform relevant CCR Hansa TSOs and share the provided justification. - 8.
-The CCR Hansa dedicated CCC shall coordinate with adjacent CCCs during the validation process following CACM Regulation Articlearticle 26(4), where at least the corrections in cross-zonal capacity are shared among them. - 9.
+Any information on increased or decreased cross-zonal capacity from adjacent CCCs will be provided by the CCR Hansa CCC to the CCR Hansa TSOs to be taken into account during the validation. - 7.
+Each CCR Hansa TSO sends its capacity validation result to the CCR Hansa CCC and to the other CCR Hansa TSOs.
+In case a CCR Hansa TSO corrects capacity it shall provide a justification for this to be submitted to the CCC and to the other CCR Hansa TSOs. - 8.
+The CCR Hansa CCC shall coordinate with adjacent CCCs during the validation process following CACM Regulation Article 26(4), where at least the corrections in cross-zonal capacity are shared among them. - 9.
 In case capacities on a given bidding-zone border are regularly corrected by the CCR Hansa TSOs, the CCR Hansa TSOs shall evaluate the capacity calculation process including the CCM, and if possible adjust it to reduce the need for corrections in the future. - 10.
-Every three months, the CCR Hansa dedicated CCC shall report on all reductions made during the validation of cross-zonal capacity to all CCR Hansa NRAs.
-The report shall include the location and amount of any reduction in cross-zonal capacity and shall give a justification for the reductions, following the requirements in CACM Regulation Articlearticle 26(5).
+Every three months, the CCR Hansa CCC shall report on all reductions made during the validation of cross-zonal capacity to all CCR Hansa NRAs.
+The report shall include the location and amount of any reduction in cross-zonal capacity and shall give a justification for the reductions, following the requirements in CACM Regulation Article 26(5).

-Rules for Sharing the Power Flow Capabilities of Critical Network Elements
+Article 17 Rules for Sharing the Power Flow Capabilities of Critical Network Elements

 1. CCR Hansa interconnectors are the only CNEs taken into account in the capacity calculation.
-None of these elements, or their power flow capabilities, are shared between CCR Hansa bidding-zone borders, following CACM Regulation Articlearticle 21(1)(b)(vi), or between CCR Hansa and other CCRs bidding-zone borders in accordance with CACM Regulation Articlearticle 21(1)(b)(vii).
+None of these elements, or their power flow capabilities, are shared between CCR Hansa bidding-zone borders, following CACM Regulation Article 21(1)(b)(vi), or between CCR Hansa and other CCRs bidding-zone borders in accordance with CACM Regulation Article 21(1)(b)(vii).